Renfrewshire Law Centre: Overview

+Mission

-In common with other law centres, RLC strives to reclaim justice for the people, rather than using the legal system for private profit.
-Operating under the banner of Meeting Unmet Legal Need, it puts the law to work in tackling issues of social hardship in contentious matters like housing, homelessness, consumer affairs, employment disputes, community care and children's rights.
+In common with other law centres, RLC aimed to reclaim justice for the people, rather than using the legal system for private profit.
+Operating under the banner of Meeting Unmet Legal Need, it aimed to put the law to work in tackling issues of social hardship in contentious matters like housing, homelessness, consumer affairs, employment disputes, community care and children's rights.
 RLC also engages in legal education through various means, such as a volunteer program and free seminars.

-The Scottish Association of Law Centres is the equivalent in Scotland to the Law Centres Federation in England and Wales, of which it is also an associate member.